endswithak/plugin-directory/README.md

 - [Design Tokens](https://github.com/vjandrei/design-tokens), by Andreas Koutsoukos: A Sketch plugin that exports design Tokens to JSON format.
 You can export colors, typography, icons and utilis.
 A must-have tool for design system project.
 - [Envato Elements](https://github.com/envato/extensions-sketch-plugin), by envato: Envato Elements Sketch plugin makes it easy to import a select range of Web and Mobile UI Kits from Envato Elements!
 - [chart](https://github.com/pavelkuligin/chart), by Pavel Kuligin: Create the most popular types of charts by real or random data
-- [Sketch Map Generator](https://github.com/eddiesigner/sketch-map-generator), by Eduardo Gómez Vásquez: Plugin to fill a layer with a map generated from a location (Powered by Google Maps)
 - [Xd2sketch Converter](https://xd2sketch.com/), by XD2Sketch: Convert and import XD files in Sketch with one click.
 - [Sketch Image Compressor](https://github.com/BohemianCoding/sketch-image-compressor), by BohemianCoding: A Plugin that compresses bitmap assets, right when you export them.
 This Plugin *requires* Sketch 3.8.
 - [Print Export](https://github.com/BohemianCoding/print-export-sketchplugin), by Sketch: Export artboards or pages to a PDF for printing